Terrible Attributes Ө

 Sound Intellect ʘ

 Exposed to a wide array of information and possessing an excellent memory, the character is able to recall vast amounts of knowledge and grasps the fundamentals of learning such that they can teach themselves additional information if need be.
 Unlocks and grants the first Rank of the Academics Skill.

 Such cleverness is also helpful to the mechanist, and so the character gains an additional Engineering or Research Effort each Action Cycle.

 The character has a keen mind that rapidly reacts and can maintain higher learning through continuous, self-driven education.
 The character gains the Insight ability.

 By reading body language, watching for cues, analyzing behavior and checking and rechecking your expectations, you can get incredibly accurate information from small details.
 At the very end of a scene in which you witness someone take the effects of an Obey call, you may ask them, out of character, a single question pertaining to the subject matter of that successful command.

 For instance, if one agreed to eat a meal with someone with Provocation, you cannot then ask them if they plan to kill the ruler.
 If you threaten them about their conspiracy and warn them the price of treachery with Intimidate, you could then gain that Insight from their reaction.
 The person you gain the Insight from must answer truthfully your question, and they can give as much or as little context to that true answer they wish.
 If that character also has Insight, they may give any answer they wish to this question.
 Even if you affect multiple people with your Obey calls, you can only use Insight on a single character per scene, and only regarding the subject matter of those successful Obey uses.

-The character also gains 2 more Engineering Effort each Action Cycle.
+The character also gains 2 more Engineering or Research Effort each Action Cycle.